Written by Lucy Lines at Two Lines Fertility

 It’s unknown how much of an impact our mental health has on our ability to conceive, but I wholeheartedly believe that it’s always worth talking to someone about any worries you might have and finding a way through them.

-If there is physical damage, then any treatment should be discussed with your fertility specialist. it may be that further surgery could help… but it may also be that further surgery could just make it worse.
+If there is physical damage, then any treatment should be discussed with your fertility specialist.
+It may be that further surgery could help… but it may also be that further surgery could make it worse.

 Risk factor changes for you or your partner, such as age, weight and use of certain medications

-There are a number of risk factors for infertility – age, weight, smoking, alcohol consumption for example… its very possible that you may fall into a different risk category now than you did when you conceived last time… perhaps you are drinking more, taken up smoking again, or maybe you gained or lost weight during or since your last pregnancy… all of these things can impact your ability to conceive
+There are several risk factors for infertility – age, weight, smoking, alcohol consumption, for example… its very possible that you may fall into a different risk category now than you did when you conceived last time… perhaps you are drinking more, taken up smoking again, or maybe you gained or lost weight during or since your last pregnancy… all of these things can impact your ability to conceive.

 It’s hard to know if any of these are the trigger… but it can do absolutely no harm to reduce the amount of alcohol you’re drinking, quit smoking and get yourself to a healthy weight range.
 A change of even 5% of your body weight can be enough to tip you back into a healthy range.

-If you think this might be an issue for you, I have some really useful lists of foods to eat more of to up certain nutrients in your diet, foods to eat less off and some to avoid.
-For more detailed and specific information, you should always consult a nutritionist and there are a few who specialise in Fertility Nutrition that I can put you in touch with.
+If you think this might be an issue for you, I have some really useful lists of foods to eat more of to up certain nutrients in your diet, foods to eat less of, and some to avoid.
+For more detailed and specific information, you should always consult a nutritionist, and there are a few specialise in Fertility Nutrition that I can put you in touch with.